 4. Adorrable Men’s Wool Fingerless Gloves

-These dual-function wool gloves from Adorrable are ideal for those who need warm gloves but still want a certain degree of dexterity and flexibility, especially those who want to add a bit quirkiness into their outfit.
+These dual-function wool gloves from Adorable are ideal for those who need warm gloves but still want a certain degree of dexterity and flexibility, especially those who want to add a bit quirkiness into their outfit.

-First and most obvious, these gloves do have an interesting and retro look with the different finger coloration.
+First and most obvious, these gloves do have an interesting and retro look with the different finger colouration.
 The design seemed odd at first but quickly grew on me.
 I must admit, though, that the style might not be to everyone’s taste.
 If you’re like me and looking for something non-mainstream and unique, these gloves will become attractive.

 The wool and acrylic combination creates a soft and warm fabric for the gloves and does a good job keeping the cold out despite not being lined.
 I’ve bought these to use on walks in cold weather of 20°F and my hands remain toasty during the whole journey.